Abbie Eaton: Mazda MX-5 Supercup

 In 2013, Eaton raced in the last three races of the Mazda MX-5 SuperCup with a win, two second places, one third and one fourth.
 She also raced in the Autumn Challenge and achieved two second places.

 In 2014, Eaton returned to the British Racing and Sports Car Club (BRSCC) Mazda MX-5 Supercup Championship for the last time.
 Despite car troubles early in the season, Eaton went on to achieve five wins, seven podium finishes, six fastest laps, two pole positions, and a new lap record.
 She was crowned the 2014 Mazda MX-5 Supercup Champion.
 During a race at the Anglesey Circuit, she qualified on pole position eight-tenths of a second ahead of second placed position, and went on to win, set the fastest lap, and then set a new lap record, all within three races.

 GT Cup

-Eaton entered GT Racing via the UK based championship GT Cup.
-She competed for part of season in a BMW E46 M3 GTR run by Geoff Steel Racing.
+Eaton entered GT racing via the UK-based GT Cup Championship.
+She competed for part of the season in the GTB class in a BMW E46 M3 GTR run by Geoff Steel Racing.
 Eaton achieved one win, eight podium finishes, and three fastest laps.

 British GT

 In 2016, Eaton moved to the British GT Championship in a Maserati Granturismo MC GT4, the first time that Maserati had been in the British GT for over 20 years.
 She shared driving duties with Marcus Hoggarth, and their team placed second in the Pro/Am Championship and fourth overall.

+Eaton made a one-off return to the series in 2023 finale, competing in GT3 for Fox Motorsport alongside John Seale.
+They retired from the race.